ENG517/Procedure/kenneym/Studentconsole.md

  **WARNING:** If you disconnect your console from the cord before the HDMI input, your console's homepage will freeze on the screen.
 If this happens, navigate to the interface panel, and exit the input tab.
 This will remove the frozen screencast from the OLED and successfully return the screen to its origional backdrop.

 ## Resetting the Room
-1. To log out of the OLED panel, press and hold the top left corner of the screen.
+1. Log out of the OLED panel by pressing and holding the top left corner of the screen.
 2. Roll all chairs back under the tables you found them.
 3. Remove all personal items from the space when you leave.
 4. Return checked out materials to the AskUs Desk.